lightning/bolts/02-peer-protocol.md

     * [2:output_index]
     * [64:signature]

-FIXME: describe

 #### Requirements

+The sender MUST set `temporary-channel-id` the same as the `temporary-channel-id` in the `open_channel` message.
+The sender MUST set `txid` to the transaction ID to a non-malleably transaction, which it MUST NOT broadcast, and MUST set `output_index` to output number of that transaction which corresponds the funding transaction output as defined in [BOLT #3](03-transactions.md#funding-transaction-output), and MUST set `signature` to the valid signature using its `funding-pubkey` for the initial commitment transaction as defined in [BOLT #3](03-transactions.md#commitment-transaction).

-The recipient MUST fail the channel if the signature is invalid.
+The recipient MUST fail the channel if `signature` is incorrect.

 ### The `funding_signed` message